Last updated on June 27, 2023

 ~ The Hudson Bay Company, which dates back to 1670, is the oldest company in Canada and originates from England.
 As every Canadian kid learns, HBC began as a fur trading business, and at one point, it was the largest landowner in the Dominion of Canada.
 However, it is now most commonly known as a convenient luxury department store that follows the same name.

-~ Here’s one super sticky but interesting fact about Canada: The sugar maple is Canada’s national tree, and its sap is the main source used in producing maple syrup.
+~ Here’s one super sticky but fun fact about Canada: The sugar maple is Canada’s national tree, and its sap is the main source used in producing maple syrup.
 This is why there is a maple leaf in the middle of the Canadian flag; it is a sugar maple leaf.

-~ No surprise here as this is one of the more well-known interesting facts about Canada: Canadians are known to be some of the friendliest people, and Canada is known as the friendliest country in the world.
+~ No surprise here as this is one of the more well-known fun facts about Canada: Canadians are known to be some of the friendliest people, and Canada is known as the friendliest country in the world.

 ~ The currency used in Canada is the Canadian Dollar (CAD).